Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx_conversion_tools.rst

 Simulink Conversion Tools
 ========================================

-GOPS offers a utility tool that can convert standard Simulink models into GOPS-compatible environments and then sends the trained policy back to Simulink for validation.
+GOPS includes a utility tool that can convert standard Simulink models into GOPS-compatible environments and send trained policies back to Simulink for validation.
+The tool's pipeline is shown in the figure below.

-The pipeline of this utility tool is shown in the following figure.
+After configuring the Simulink model, GOPS uses MATLAB Embedded Coder to generate C++ code and extract model I/O and parameters.
-After properly configuring the Simulink model, GOPS uses MATLAB Embedded Coder to generate C++ codes, reads model metadata to extract model I/O and parameters, and generates pybind11 binding codes with templates to become Python-compatible environments.
+It then generates pybind11 binding code using templates to create a Python-compatible environment that has the same input and output as the Simulink model.

-The compiled environment retains the ability to manually tune critical parameters, which avoids repeatedly rebuilding the binary file and simplifies the environment setups.
+This environment retains the ability to manually adjust critical parameters, avoiding the need to rebuild the binary file and simplifying setup.

-It preserves features such as cross-platform support, high execution efficiency, and type hint generation.
+Additionally, the tool can send the trained policy back to Simulink by wrapping it in an S-Function block.

-Once an optimal control policy is found, the tool can send it back to Simulink by wrapping it in an S-Function block, which can be easily integrated into a Simulink model for performance evaluation or controller deployment.
+This block can be easily integrated into a Simulink model for performance evaluation or controller deployment.